Margaret Thompson: Season one

-One night, she notices Nucky's alderman Jim Neary (Robert Clohessy) supervising the unloading of a beer truck nearby her house and, when Nucky brushes aside her request for help to the Temperance League, tells Prohibition officer Nelson Van Alden (Michael Shannon) where the beer is being delivered.
+One night, Margaret notices Nucky's alderman Jim Neary (Robert Clohessy) supervising the unloading of a beer truck at a garage near her house and, when Nucky brushes aside her request for help to the Temperance League, takes this information to Prohibition officer Nelson Van Alden (Michael Shannon), who has been investigating Nucky.
 When Van Alden subsequently shuts down a gathering of Irish bigwigs on Margaret's information, Nucky is struck by her vindictiveness and realizes that as a woman willing to sleep with men to get ahead, he wants her as his own.
 They become lovers and Margaret soon finds herself housed in a den of fellow concubines.
 Following a tense exchange at the boutique with Nucky's former mistress, Lucy Danziger (Paz de la Huerta), Margaret quits her job.

 Margaret enjoys her newfound affluence and appreciates having a father figure for her children, but is troubled by Nucky's corruption.
-One night, when Eli is wounded during a robbery of one of Nucky's illegal casinos by the D'Alessio brothers, Nucky asks Margaret to retrieve a ledger from a safe; the ledger details Nucky's profits from bootlegging.
+One night, when Eli is critically wounded during a robbery of one of Nucky's illegal casinos by the D'Alessio brothers, Nucky (away in Chicago at the time) asks Margaret to retrieve a ledger from a safe in his office; the ledger details Nucky's profits from bootlegging.
 Shortly thereafter, she is walking with Nucky on the boardwalk when two of the D'Alessios attempt to assassinate him.
-When his butler Eddie Kessler (Anthony Laciura) deflects the would-be shooter's gun away from Nucky, the gun goes off and hits another woman who collapses onto Margaret, the blood staining Margaret's new dress.
+When his butler Eddie Kessler (Anthony Laciura) deflects the would-be shooter's gun away from Nucky, the gun goes off and hits another woman in the shoulder, who collapses onto Margaret, the blood staining Margaret's new dress.

-A few days later, Van Alden visits her home and tells her that Nucky had her husband killed, and that she is risking her soul by being with him.
+A few days later, Van Alden visits Margaret at her home and tells her that Nucky had her husband killed, and that she is risking her soul by being with him.
 This revelation leaves her unsure of Nucky's true feelings for her; her doubts grow worse when she realizes that he is using her connection to the Temperance League to shore up political support among female voters, and sees him talking to a former mistress.
 She ends the relationship after she and Nucky have an intense argument, in which he tacitly admits to having her husband killed.

 Margaret learns that, years before, Nucky's infant son had died of pneumonia and that his wife had committed suicide.
 She meets with him and expresses her sympathy, and he tells her that his time with her and the children had been the happiest of his life.
 Moved by Nucky's sincerity – and realizing that her family would likely starve without his support – Margaret renews the relationship, and rings in the new year at his side.